ca4ti/DragonProbe/README.md

 up in `sensors`, do the following (with `BUSNUM` the number from the above `i2cdetect -l` output):
 ```
-$ ./dmctl.py /dev/ttyACM1 --i2ctemp 0x18     # need to give it an address first
+$ ./dmctl.sh tempsensor --set 0x18     # need to give it an address first
 $ sudo modprobe jc42
 $ # now tell the jc42 module that the device can be found at this address
 $ echo "jc42 0x18" | sudo tee /sys/bus/i2c/devices/i2c-BUSNUM/new_device